-Homemade Dog Shampoo Recipe
+All-Natural Homemade Dog Shampoo Recipe

-Reasons to Make Homemade Dog Wash
+Why I Make Homemade Dog Wash

-I was noticing that my fourteen year old chocolate Labrador Retriever's skin was getting more sensitive and dry as he got older.
+I was noticing that my fourteen-year-old chocolate Labrador Retriever's skin was getting more sensitive and dry as he got older.
 Since I bathe my dogs frequently in an attempt to avoid chemical flea treatments, I had to find a dog wash that helped soothe my older dog's skin.